What Does White Toenail Polish Actually Mean?

 Psychology:

 Red is the most attention-grabbing color.
-It signals confidence, attracts the eye immediately, and has been associated with attractiveness in studies.
-Red polish is universally recognized as "sexy" across cultures.
+It signals confidence, attracts the eye immediately, and is often used when someone wants a classic, bold, glamorous pedicure.

 Popular Shades: